Mill Certificates

 Certificates can have different statuses:

-- Uploaded - File is in the system
+- Processing - File is in the system but has not been fully processed yet

 Common Questions